kwkwc/dockerSH/README.md

 cd dockerSH

 # This step is not necessary, consider whether you need to run
-# Deploy docker(Install docker, install python3, install pip3, install docker-compose)
+# Deploy dockerSH(Install docker, add command auto-completion configuration)
 ./install.sh

 # Help information